 Students enrolled in the Dual Degree MSE/MBA Program are jointly advised by their Seaver College academic advisor and the MBA Program Director in the College of Business Administration.
 It is recommended that incoming students take 12 semester hours of Civil Engineering courses per fall and spring semester and complete the MSE in year one of the dual-degree program, then begin the MBA curriculum in year two.

 Dual degree students will take a total of 24 semester hours of Civil Engineering graduate-level coursework and 36 semester hours of MBA courses.
-15 semester hours from the Civil Engineering courses will also count towards the emphasis/concentration requirement for the MBA degree.
-6 semester hours of the MBA courses that are taken as part of the MBA coursework will also count toward the MSE in Civil Engineering.
-Separately, the MSE degree requires 30 semester hours and the MBA degree requires 51 semester hours, for a total of 81 semester hours.
-The Dual Degree program lessens the load by 21 (15+6) semester hours.
+6 semester hours of the MBA courses that are taken as part of the MBA coursework will count toward the MSE in Civil Engineering.
+Separately, the MSE degree requires 30 semester hours and the MBA degree requires 42 semester hours, for a total of 72 semester hours.
+The Dual Degree program lessens the load by 12 semester hours, resulting in a required 60 semester hours rather than 72.

 During the first semester of attendance, the student should prepare a program of study with their academic advisor.
 The 24 semester hours of required coursework are allocated as follows: